Avalara/swagger-ts-template/README.md

 (quick n dirty script that) Generates a `d.ts` file containing the type definitions from a swagger `.json` file.

-> Check out the `apigen` branch for a fully-fledged type-enabled api consumer!

 ```javascript
 var generator = require('swagger-ts-template')
 var source = require('api.json')